 Bottom line

 Packet sniffing isn’t good or bad.
 The reason a person uses sniffer tools is what makes them useful or dangerous.
+If someone has malicious intentions, then packet sniffing is a danger to you and the safety of your personal information.

 The good news is that, with some awareness, you can protect yourself online.
 From awareness to antivirus software to ad blockers, you can keep yourself and your data safer.